-The search for hydrocarbons in the Beaufort Sea is highly complex and costly due to the extreme environment, a multi-jurisdictional regulatory system and multiple technical challenges.
+The search for hydrocarbons in the Beaufort Sea is highly complex and costly due to the extreme environment, a multi-jurisdictional regulatory system, and multiple technical challenges.
 The extreme climate, ice conditions, long periods of darkness, and remoteness each contribute to the complexity of planning and costs of exploring for hydrocarbons in the Beaufort offshore (Erlandson et al. 2002).
 Stories have recently appeared in the press predicting increases in oil and gas activity in the Canadian Arctic due to the influence of Climate Change.
-Although, Climate Change now allows for routine vessel transit of the Northwest Passage and appears likely to extend summer drilling seasons and reduce drilling risks from multi year ice flows, it may also increase the frequency and severity of storms.
-On balance, it appears unlikely that Climate Change will significantly reduce industry operating costs in the Beaufort Sea during the timeframe of this forecast.
+Although, Climate Change now allows for routine vessel transit of the Northwest Passage, it is unlikely to significantly improve the Beaufort Sea operating environment for the oil and gas industry, over the relatively short timeframe of this forecast.

 The document titled "Oil and Gas Approvals in the Beaufort Sea" by Erlandson et al. (2002) is part of the regulatory road map series of documents prepared for Indian Affairs and Northern Development Canada and CAPP.
 The road map provides a detailed outline of the regulatory framework for reviewing and authorizing oil and gas activities in the Beaufort Sea at the time of its publication.
+The following section provides an updated summary of the regulatory processes described in detail in the regulatory road map report.

 The life cycle of an offshore project begins with a Call for Nominations followed by a Call for Bids issued by the Northern Oil and Gas Branch (NOGB) of Aboriginal Affairs and Northern Development Canada (AANDC).
 The successful bidders are issued ELs, which provide the exclusive right to explore for and develop hydrocarbons from a specified parcel of land during the 9-year term of the licence.
-Figure 8 reflects the 2009 NEB update to the Canadian Oil and Gas Drilling and Production Regulations (COGDPR) and illustrates the general approval phases of the cycle of offshore industry activities.
-Figure 9 from the NOGB on the AANDC website, also reflects the 2009

-COGDPR update and illustrates the steps in the Northern Oil and Gas Rights Management Process.
+Figure 8 has been revised from (Dixit 2009) to reflect the 2009 NEB update to the Canadian Oil and Gas Drilling and Production Regulations (COGDPR).
+It illustrates the general approval phases of the cycle of offshore industry activities.
+Figure 9 is revised from a figure on the NOGB of AANDC website (www.aadnc-aandc.gc.ca), also to reflect the 2009 COGDPR update.
+It illustrates the steps in the Northern Oil and Gas Rights Management Process.